ruberVulpes/ProtestPi/README.md

 The motivation behind this project was to provide people at protests or other civil unrest activities a way to locally communicate with another using their smartphones or other WiFi capable devices without needing to be connected to the internet.
 This can provide peace of mind for communication or serve as a workaround where the local internet is down or disrupted.

+There is additional motivation to make the setup of this project as easy to install and run for anyone.
+This is meant to serve as a way to provide access to non-technical people from utilizing this project.

 ## Support Me

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate?hosted_button_id=U65R5REYQXAR8)

+## Contact Me

+Do not hesitate to [open an issue](https://github.com/ruberVulpes/ProtestPi/issues/new) on this repo or shoot me an email to the account listed under my [GitHub profile](https://github.com/ruberVulpes).

 ## Prerequisites